LuisCusihuaman/relevo-static-poc/docs/DATABASE.md

 END;
 /

-COMMENT ON TABLE HUMAN_READABLE_HISTORY IS 'Stores pre-formatted, human-readable audit log entries for fast retrieval by the UI, populated by a background job.';
+COMMENT ON TABLE HUMAN_READABLE_HISTORY IS 'Stores pre-formatted, human-readable audit log entries for fast retrieval by the UI.
+It is populated by a background job and uses a hybrid data model, storing both UserId and the point-in-time UserName for historical accuracy and performance.';
+COMMENT ON COLUMN HUMAN_READABLE_HISTORY.UserName IS 'Denormalized for performance.
+Stores the user''s name at the time the action was performed to ensure the audit trail is historically accurate.';
 ```